-18 38.
-The pain and suffering this inflicts is as immense is it is needless.
-Mother cows separated 19 from their calves display various signs of acute distress, including pacing, increased urination, weight 20 loss, increase in stress hormone concentration, locomotor activity including searching behavior, and 21 vocalizing.
+the apparent risk.26 In another study, mothers who were separated from their calves after only five minutes their calves display increased eye whites, which often indicates fear, stress, or frustration, in addition to other behavioral signs of trauma.
+Cow mothers who are reunited with their calves display significantly calves are able to selectively respond to their own mother's calls even after a day of separation.
+Maternal attention, including time spent nursing, is sensitive to individual differences in calf sex and weight.
+For example, male calves tend to benefit from more frequent nursing and protective behavior compared with female calves.
+Additionally, more maternal protection and more frequent nursing occurs when calves are is to inhumanely separate cow mother and baby immediately after birth.
+Defendant disclosed to the from their calves display various signs of acute distress, including pacing, increased urination, weight loss, increase in stress hormone concentration, locomotor activity including searching behavior, and vocalizing.
 These behaviors can continue for days.
-All mother cows in one study exhibited these signs of 22 distress after separation and chose to stay at one end of their paddock, vocalizing continuously.
-This 23 includes the loud, high-pitched, wailing bellows such as can be seen and heard at the video excerpted
+All mother cows in one study exhibited these signs of distress after separation and chose to stay at one end of their paddock, vocalizing continuously.29 This includes the loud, high-pitched, wailing bellows such as can be seen and heard at the video excerpted